h2oai/h2o-3/README.md

 Click, C., Lanford, J., Malohlava, M., Parmar, V., and Roark, H. (Oct.
 2016). _Gradient Boosted Models with H2O_. <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/booklets/GBMBooklet.pdf>.

-<a name="Community"></a>
-## 10. Community

-H2O has been built by a great many number of contributors over the years both within H2O.ai (the company) and the greater open source community.
-You can begin to contribute to H2O by answering [Stack Overflow](http://stackoverflow.com/questions/tagged/h2o) questions or [filing bug reports](https://0xdata.atlassian.net/projects/PUBDEV/issues).
-Please join us!

 <a name="Roadmap"></a>
 ## 11. Roadmap